 What a year we just had; businesses and organizations across the board scrambled to revise operations, workers went remote, and hiring in many sectors came to a halt.
 As we enter a new year, hiring freezes are beginning to thaw.
-If you’re fortunate enough to be hiring, be sure to hire right.
+If you’re fortunate enough to be hiring, be sure to hire right with these best recruitment practices.

 Employing the wrong candidate comes at a cost.
 It costs you money.
 It costs you time.
 In fact, the cost of a bad hire is considered to be the equivalent of an employee’s first-year salary*.
 According to surveys conducted by John Wiley & Sons, which questioned 2,000 individuals, hiring practices are a common problem: